codeREADr/api/1.0/contents/BarcodeGenerator.md

 ![ScreenShot](https://secure.codereadr.com/images/apidocs_standardbarcode.gif)

-If the API request fails we will responde with XML.
+If the API request fails we will respond with XML.

 *Failure Example*:
 ~~~ .xml